 Multitasking Tips For Windows 10

 This is pretty useful when you need to use multiple windows side by side.
 Since the Windows File Explorer is still stuck in 2010 and doesn’t support tabs yet, stacking two Explorer Windows side by side is convenient when moving a lot of folders here and there.
-You can change some Snap settings under Settings > System > Multitasking or completely disable the feature but really why would you?
+You can change some Snap settings under Settings > System > Multitasking or completely disable the feature.

 Besides the tips mentioned above, we have several articles describing screenshot tips, some hidden Windows 10 tips, Windows taskbar tips, and so on.